Electronic Dynamic bias HF SSB CW Amplifier

 The above response to my e-mail highlights a misconception that I've seen several times over the years.
 It appears some think audio frequencies appear at a transmitter's antenna connector.
-Some appear to think audio baseband frequencies appears at a transceiver's RF output connector, and is processed through the amplifier systems as baseband audio.
+Some apparently think audio baseband frequencies appear at a transceiver's RF output connector, and are processed through the amplifier system and antenna as baseband audio.
 I've even, on rare occasions, heard Hi-fi audio (ESSB) people describe how a push-pull RF amplifier has less RF intermodulation or splatter, which is also just as silly!
 It's easy to understand this confusion, and it's generally easy to straighten out the misconception with most people.

 How a SSB System Works

-If we modulate any HF SSB transmitter with a single tone, such as a 50 Hz tone, the transmitter output actually contains no 50 Hz energy at all!
+A SSB transmitter is really a frequency convertor.
+It ideally converts audio to a similar bandwidth RF signal through various methods.
+If any HF SSB transmitter is modulated with a single tone, such as a 50 Hz tone, the transmitter output actually contains no 50 Hz energy at all!
 Let's look at why this happens.

 Let's consider a SSB transceiver tuned to 3.800 MHz .
 When the suppressed "carrier" frequency is set at 3.800 MHz and we apply a steady 50 Hz tone to the balanced modulator or digital equivalent of the balanced modulator, the RF output frequency is actually a pure radio frequency sine wave at 3,799,950 Hz.
 The radio is actually a complex frequency convertor, converting audio signals up to a selected radio frequency.
 The spectrum is either inverted on LSB with higher pitched tones becoming lower RF frequencies, or non-inverted on USB with higher tones producing higher RF frequencies.